mtalpz/insight_political_donor/README.md

 **To run the case, please use ./run.sh**

 ( The first time we run using ./run.sh, additional folders - "output","src/bin", "src/obj", "src/logs" will be created.
-On following runs, these folders already exist, so prompt will be displayed accordingly. output is overwritten )
+On following runs, these folders already exist, so prompt will be displayed accordingly. *.txt files are overwritten )

-The directory structure is as follows:
+**REPOSITORY**
+For the directory structure since it is specified every test should have a separate folder with an input folder for itcont.txt and an output folder, I have added the output folder "output" with a README under it in the repository.
+The actual *.txt files will be written here @runtime.

 **APPROACH:**